 In terms of when you visit the doctor, it is important to be honest on medical history forms.
 The reason that these forms ask for sexuality information is to better take care of you.
 If you live in Colorado, it is state law that teens can access sexual health services without the permission/notification of their parent/guardian.
 Alternatively, even if your parent/guardian is present, you have the right to keep your medical information just between you and your doctor.
 If you do not live in Colorado, you can visit https://sexetc.org/ to find out your rights in your own state.

 Regarding masturbation, it is completely healthy for people to explore masturbation.
 As long as it is not hurting you or anyone else and it is not interfering with other aspects of your life, it can be a healthy activity.
-It is important to know that you should not put just any items into the anus.
 There are sex toys that are designed specifically for anal play.
 This is important because the muscles in the anus squeeze involuntarily, which can pull objects into the anus.
 So if someone uses an item that does not have a flared base, it could potentially lead to a trip to the doctor to have it removed.

-If you do not have access to sex toys, you could start with using things like fingers.
-Finger stimulation can potentially provide pleasure, but make sure to wash your hands, and use plenty of lubrication (the anus does not self-lubricate).
+If you do not have access to sex toys, you could start with using your fingers.
+Finger stimulation can potentially provide pleasure, but make sure to wash your hands and use plenty of lubrication (the anus does not self-lubricate).
 You can buy lubrication over the counter, or usually can get some for free at health clinics.
-A person should start slow, make sure to trim your nails, and wear gloves or a condom on your fingers to prevent any infections or tears.
+Start slow, make sure to trim your nails, and wear gloves or a condom on your fingers to prevent any infections or tears.